-North Carolina elections officials have no evidence that any election system or voting system in the state has ever been the target of a successful cyberattack.
+North Carolina election officials have no evidence that any election system or voting system in the state has ever been the target of a successful cyberattack.

 The State Board of Elections works with many partners to improve the security of elections at the state and county levels.
 These efforts use industry best practices to form a reliable security strategy.
 The actions below are highlights of the State Board's cybersecurity activities: